stuarth/inertia-rs/README.md

 >
 > Inertia has no client-side routing, nor does it require an API.
 Simply build controllers and page views like you've always done!

-Inertia.rs brings an easy integration to Rust.
+Inertia.rs brings a straightforward integration to Rust.

 ## Installation